maduhu/cloudstack-docs/rtd/source/concepts.rst

 About Pods
 ~~~~~~~~~~

+A pod is logical construct.
+Pods are generally used to group clusters into
+a failure domains ie. a number of clusters which share the same physical switch
-A pod often represents a single rack.
-Hosts in the same pod are in the
+stack or physical storage array.
+Hosts in the same pod should be in the same
-same subnet.
-A pod is the third-largest organizational unit within a
+subnet.
+A pod is the third-largest organizational unit within a CloudStack
-CloudStack deployment.
+deployment.
 Pods are contained within zones.
-Each zone can
-contain one or more pods.
-A pod consists of one or more clusters of
+A pod consists of one or more
-hosts and one or more primary storage servers.
+clusters of hosts and one or more primary storage servers.
 Pods are not visible to
 the end user.

 |pod-overview.png: Nested structure of a simple pod|